 - Rivers of London

-- In England, Maurice Procter's "Granchester" novels featuring Detective Inspector Harry Martineau and the "Granchester" police force.
+- Maurice Procter's "Granchester" novels featuring Detective Inspector Harry Martineau and the "Granchester" police force.